 Although our common stock is currently listed on the Nasdaq Capital Market, trading in our common stock is often sporadic, including frequent days in which fewer than 10,000 shares are traded.
-We have applied for listing of the units and warrants on the Nasdaq Capital Market, but no current market for those securities currently exists.
+We have applied for listing of the warrants on the Nasdaq Capital Market, but no trading market for the warrants currently exists.
 An active trading market for our securities may never develop or be sustained.
 If an active market for our common stock and other securities does not develop, it may be difficult for you to sell the securities you purchase in this offering without depressing the market price for such securities.